taylorjg/Simple.Data.Informix/readme.md

 # Simple.Data.Informix

-This project implements an Informix ADO Provider for Simple.Data.
+This project implements an Informix ADO provider for Simple.Data.

 *_(This project is currently work in progress)_*